pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-2/README.md

 3 Chelsea
 4 Manchester City
 ```

- To see the team t

   #### IO Redirection
-  Three data streams created when you launch a linux command
+  There are three data streams created when you launch a linux command
-  - Standard Input - stdin - accepts input - $ cat sample.txt
+  - Standard Input - stdin - accepts input - $ cat sample.txt - aka (std0)
-  - Standard ouput - stdout
+  - Standard ouput - stdout - aka (std1)
-  - standard Error - stderr - redirect to file
+  - standard Error - stderr - redirect to file - aka (std2)

-  Redirect stdout
+  Redirect stdout.
+This will overwrite the contents of the file
   ```
   $ echo $SHELL > shell.txt
   ```